 The types of injuries sustained in truck accidents are often more costly than passenger vehicle accidents due to the severity of the injuries and higher risk of fatality.
 This often results in higher claim values, which may not always be compensated if the truck company failed to maintain the minimum coverage or beyond.

 While Georgia auto insurance laws require all drivers to carry insurance for both passenger and commercial vehicles, not all drivers are compliant.
 In difficult cases of uninsured or underinsured drivers, it is important to have an Atlanta personal injury attorney, familiar with truck accident cases, help you settle your injury claim.

 Find the Right Atlanta Personal Injury Attorney for Your Claim

 When your family must recover from the impact that a serious truck accident can have on your lives, you don’t have time to wonder how the Georgia auto insurance laws may affect your personal injury claim.
-At The Law Offices of Shane Smith, we help truck accident victims seek justice after they’ve suffered injury and losses due to negligent drivers.
+At Shane Smith Law, we help truck accident victims seek justice after they’ve suffered injury and losses due to negligent drivers.